TheLeoP/join-desktop/README.md

   - Receive and clean Notifications
   - Connect to other Join devices via Local network
   - Status notifications from Android devices (battery low, charging, charged)
+  - Command line commands
 - Media/contacts/calls/SMS/file access on remote Android devices.
 - Push history on all devices
 - Rename/delete devices
 - Global shortcuts
-  - Includes a picker to dynamically choose which device should be used for an action.
+- Send actions (pushes) to Join devices
+  - copy
+  - paste
+  - open url (from clipboard)
+  - call (from clipboard)
+  - send file
+  - ring
+  - locate
+  - play/pause
+  - next song/media
+  - back song/media

+### Custom features

 - Execute custom Javascript functions as a response to a Join action.
 Check [Custom scripts](#custom-scripts) for in-depth information.
+- Global shortcuts
+  - Includes a picker to dynamically choose which device should be used for an action.
+- Send files avoids uploading the same file multiple times to Google drive.
+- Actions for this app
+  - toggle win (show or hide the UI for this app)

 ## Custom scripts